top of page

 Define Your Brand’s Personality

+First, identify the essence of your brand.
 Are you classic and refined?
-Bold and modern?
-Write down 3-5 words that capture your style.
+Or bold and modern?
+Write down 3-5 adjectives that capture your style.

 Know Your Audience

+Understanding your audience is crucial.
 Who are you speaking to?
 What fonts will resonate with their expectations and needs?
+This will help you make informed choices.

 Pick a Primary Typeface

-Choose a font that aligns with your brand personality and is versatile across platforms.
+Choose a font that aligns with your brand personality.
+Ensure it's versatile across various platforms.
+This consistency reinforces your branding.

 Build a Font Family

-Add a secondary font for accents (like headings or quotes) and a neutral for body text.
+Include a secondary font for accents, such as headings or quotes.
+Select a neutral font for body text to maintain readability.

 Test for Legibility & Accessibility

-Make sure your fonts are easy to read on all devices and backgrounds.
-Check contrast and size for accessibility.
+Ensure your fonts are legible on all devices and backgrounds.
+Check the contrast and size for accessibility.
+This enhances user experience and inclusivity.

-Less is More: Stick to 2-3 complementary fonts to avoid visual clutter.
+• Less is More: Stick to 2-3 complementary fonts.
+This approach minimizes visual clutter.

-Choosing the right font is like choosing your brand’s voice—distinct, memorable, and uniquely yours.
-Need help or a second opinion?
-Drop me a message and let’s decode your perfect typography together!
+Choosing the right font is like choosing your brand's voice—distinct, memorable, and uniquely yours.
+If you need help or a second opinion, drop me a message.
+Let’s decode your perfect typography together!

 P.S.
 Which fonts do you love (or avoid) in brands?
 Drop me a message and let's chat.